OlegVolgin/OSD-XMB/README.md

 	are set, by using the Options Menu for each game.
 	More global options are set on the "Game Settings" section.

+- **Launch PS1 and PS2 games from Discs**:
+    - The App will automatically recognize if there is a PS1 CD, PS1 CDDA, PS2 CD or PS2 DVD in the disctray	and highlight it automatically if you're idle on the Game category.
+	You can add ".cfg" files on the "CFG" folder with the Item "Title=Game Name" to display Customized Game Titles on this Item.

 - **Execute ELFs**:
     - You can execute custom ELFs by the use of Plugins, or using the File Explorer.
 	The File Explorer will launch any ELF without arguments, but you can make custom